UNSW-oceanography/NRS-temperature/README.md

 #### EEMD_trend.m

-This is the function used to estimate the Ensemble Empirical Mode Decomposition (EEMD) temperature trends.
+This function was used to estimate the Ensemble Empirical Mode Decomposition (EEMD) temperature trends.

 #### EEMD_trends_uncertainty_confidence.m

-Code used to estimate trends using the Ensemble Empirical Mode Decomposition (EEMD) method, as well as for getting uncertainty and confidence.
+This code was used to estimate trends using the Ensemble Empirical Mode Decomposition (EEMD) method, as well as for getting uncertainty and confidence.
 Downsampling and brown noise time series created to estimate uncertainty and significance, respectively, are provided in 'TrendFunctions.py'.

 ### Python

 #### get_TSSEMK_trends.py

-Code to estimate the trend using the combined Theil-Sen Slope Estimator and Mann-Kendall test (TSSE) method.
+This code was used to estimate the trend using the combined Theil-Sen Slope Estimator and Mann-Kendall test (TSSE) method.

 #### TrendFunctions.py